ga-curriculum/intro-to-ai-agentic-workflows/building-ai-agents/README.md

 print(response)
 ```

-## Step 2: Add a Custom Tool to Your Agent
+## Step B: Add a Custom Tool to Your Agent

 LangChain allows agents to use external tools (e.g., APIs, databases).
 Here’s how to add a custom search tool: